Alliance of Palestinian Forces

 The Alliance calls for the liberation of all Palestinian lands.
 It has sometimes been referred to as the 'Damascus 10'.
-The Islamist Hamas, Fatah's main political rival, did not participate in the 1996 Palestinian general election, taking the position that doing so would lend legitimacy to the Palestinian National Authority (PNA), which was created out of what they called unacceptable negotiations and compromises with Israel.
-Hamas also boycotted the 2005 Palestinian presidential election, but fielded candidates at the 2006 Palestinian legislative election, winning 74 of the 128 seats in the Palestinian Legislative Council, and subsequently forming government.

 Formation

 The idea of a new rejectionist Palestinian coalition emerged with the Madrid Israeli-Palestinian talks in 1991.
 In the process of building the new coalition, there had been disagreements between different factions on how it would function.
 Hamas had proposed a mechanism where the central command of the coalition would have 40 members, out of whom 40% would belong to Hamas, 40% would belong to other factions and the remaining 20% would be 'independents'.
 The Hamas proposal was rejected by several of the other factions.
 In the view of the secular factions, Hamas tried to replicate the experience of the Fatah dominance in PLO.
 In the end the factions agreed in December 1993 to form the Alliance of Palestinian Forces with each faction, regardless of size, would have two seats in the APF central command.

 The founding platform of APF was based on the 1968 PLO Covenant and the 1974 PLO Program of Stages.

 The first press conference of the new body was held at the PFLP-GC office in the Yarmouk Camp.
 The APF's first declaration denounced the Declaration of Principles signed by Yasser Arafat and Yitzhak Rabin.
 The coalition stated that the PLO no longer represented the Palestinian people and that the Oslo Accords were non-binding for the Palestinians.